Pronunciation: ris ED roe nate

 Talk with your doctor about the risks and benefits of using this medication.

 It is not known whether this medicine will harm an unborn baby.
-Stop taking risedronate and tell your doctor right away if you become pregnant.
+Stop taking risedronate and tell your doctor right away if you become pregnant, or think you may be pregnant.

 You should not breastfeed while using risedronate.